-Luckily I’ve discovered an easy way to add a spicy kick to our portions when we have curry – leaving the children’s plates nice and mild.
-I’ll share the recipe with you at the end of the post.
-My kids are always asking questions about food and where it comes from – even if they don’t always eat it.
-So today I’m going to tell you a little something about chilli growing in Bangladesh, courtesy of Oxfam.
+I was so pleased when I discovered this easy way to add a spicy kick to our portions when we have curry - leaving the children's plates nice and mild.
+I'll share the recipe with you at the end of the post.
+My kids are always asking questions about food and where it comes from - even if they don't always eat it.
+So today I'm going to tell you a little something about chilli growing in Bangladesh, courtesy of Oxfam.

 As I'm writing this post my three children are asleep upstairs in their beds, safe, dry and well fed.
 My youngest has a cough and a cold, but it's nothing that a bit of Calpol won't sort out if he wakes up in the night.